 Jubilate Music Group offers three distinctly different versions of this masterwork suited to different rehearsal and performance needs:

 - Complete work.
 The entire oratorio in a comb-bound edition featuring magnificent engravings created from Handel's original manuscript.
 The comb binding not only offers ease during choral performance for conductor and performer, but also creates a lay-flat book that is perfect for study.
+The comb bound edition is also particularly useful for accompanists.

 - 30-minute version.
 This work is carefully edited by Hal H. Hopson and contains the Christmas portion only.